Undergraduate Research Journals at Baylor

 BURST and Scientia

-BURST (Baylor Undergraduate Research in Science & Technology), an organization for undergraduates on our campus, offers students in the sciences and technology an active, dynamic organization in which to develop their research skills and professional competence through lecture series, workshops, and a close alliance with our Undergraduate Scholar's Week and Small Grant program administered by URSA (Undergraduate Research & Scholarly Achievement).
+BURST (Baylor Undergraduate Research in Science & Technology), an organization for undergraduates on our campus, offers students in the sciences and technology an active, dynamic organization in which to develop their research skills and professional competence through lecture series, workshops, and a close alliance with our Undergraduate Scholar's Week.

 Their final initiative is particularly pertinent to publication.
 They write, "Finally, we will establish a scientific journal for undergraduate research, providing successful applicants with unparalleled experience in the editing and publishing processes, critical to the transfer of knowledge which drives modern science."
 Click here to read the most recent publication, Scientia 2020.
 All past publications are available on the Scientia page of the BURST website.

 A complete guide to formatting, submission, qualifications, selection and other general information for Scientia can be found here.
 For additional information or other specific inquiries, contact Sean Ngo, Editor in Chief.

 Undergraduate Journals at other Institutions